tech-academy-ev/certificate_script/README.md

 # Certificate Script
-Automates the creation of certificates for our participats.
+Automates the creation of certificates for our participants.

     How-To guide:
        1. Install python